skyfet/eventoria/README.md

 - **Flutter frontend** (`flutter-web` service) – Flutter web app in `frontend_flutter/`.

+The React app expects an `VITE_API_BASE` environment variable at build time to configure the API endpoint (defaults to `http://localhost:8000`).

 The project can be started locally via Docker Compose:

 ```bash